edge-ai/EDGEMATRIX-Stream-Toolkit-Tutorial/overview.rst

 An EDGEMATRIX Stream Application Package is a encrypted file with a public key of a licensed device that consists of the followings.

 * A config file
-* A Python file that contains a user defined callback function
+* A Python file that contains a developer defined callback function
 * A resource folder that contains any other files like an AI model binary

 A stream config file contains not only various information about this application package, but also does event item definitions.